OpenMW/openmw/tes3mp-credits.md

     Luc Keating
     Norc
     Rhiyo
+    Texafornian

-Thanks to the developers of OpenMW.
-They do amazing things.
+    All the developers of OpenMW